soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

     else n
 ```

-__In Haskell, in order to emulate iteration with mutable state, we call the function again
+In Haskell, in order to _emulate iteration with mutable state_, we call the function again
-with the values we want the variables to have in the next iteration.__
+with the values we want the variables to have in the next iteration.

 ### Evaluation of recursion